- The first decision you need to make is who you want to teach, we have 3 entry-level courses that have no prior qualification requirements:

 You will be required to purchase and complete a Recognition of Prior Learning application form.
 The process is basically a desktop audit of your qualifications.
 For links and further information please visit our ‘Recognition of Prior Learning’ website page here.

 The purchase price will be dependent on the currency of your equivalent qualifications.
-On approval of your RPL application you will receive an electronic copy of your new certificate and for the life of your accreditation (3 years), ASCTA Graduate Membership and COMPLIMENTARY $0 excess Teacher insurance.
+On approval of your RPL application you will receive an electronic copy of your new certificate and for the life of your accreditation (3 years), SCTA Graduate Membership and COMPLIMENTARY $0 excess Teacher insurance.